30% OFF Tempcover fee in our app

 You can realistically save hundreds of pounds on your car insurance premium, however, remember that accidents can happen to anyone and you will still have to pay the full excess amount.

-If you have increased your excess to £1,000 to save yourself some money, you need to make sure you at some point have that money in the event of an accident.
+If you have increased your excess to £1,000 to save some money, you need to make sure at some point you have that money in the event of an accident.
 If you don’t have the money when you come to make a claim, the insurer can deduct the amount owed from what they’re willing to pay or refuse your claim entirely.

 You should always ensure you have enough money to pay for the excess before purchasing the policy.
+Once again, if you can’t afford to pay the excess your insurance provider may refuse to pay out.

 Do I still pay if the accident wasn’t my fault?